moorejm/Getting-and-Cleaning-Data/README.md

 ## Coursera Getting and Cleaning Data Course Project ReadMe
 ### Introduction
-The purpose of this ReadMe file is to describe the functionality of the run_analysis.R file found in this repo (https://github.com/moorejm/Getting-and-Cleaning-Data).
+The purpose of this ReadMe file is to describe the functionality of the run_analysis.R file found in the Getting-and-Cleaning-Data repo (https://github.com/moorejm/Getting-and-Cleaning-Data).
 The source of the data used for the run_analysis function can be found at the UCI Machine Learning Repository webpage, http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, and the data set can be downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 The data was collected by: